Click here for full press release about the 2022 Chancellor’s Scholars!

 Financial

-- Available support for research and scholarship both for summer and the academic year through the Office of Student Research for research and scholarship in the student's target area of study, including travel funds to attend conferences.
+• Available support for research and scholarship both for summer and the academic year through the Office of Student Research and through Honors College Research Grants for research and scholarship in the student's target area of study, including travel funds to attend conferences.

-- Available support for tuition assistance for summer travel courses with ASU professors and any other summer international experience through the Honors College International Scholarship.
+• Available support for tuition assistance for a summer travel course with ASU professors and any other summer international experience through the Honors College International Scholarship

 Academics